-The public consultation on the Transparent methodology will run from July 28 to September 30.
+The public consultation on the Transparent methodology will run to October 29.
 Participate in the consultation and help to shape European legislation.

 The accelerating deterioration of natural ecosystems, the loss of biodiversity and a rapidly changing climate are fundamentally changing the traditional context for business decision-making.

 Once a fringe discussion, the critical role that natural systems play in the functioning of our economic and financial systems is now mainstream and indisputable.

 Governments, business leaders and investors across the world are increasingly recognising this fact and seeking to operationalise it.
 There is significant momentum from these communities to better understand, measure, manage and value the risks and opportunities that stem from their relationships with natural capital.